Hastag-Deepak-Poudel/End-to-End-Devops-project-of-a-Three-Tier-Application./README.md

 # CI process of The App

-In you github repo, add .github/workflows/<build_name>.yaml
+In the github repo, add .github/workflows/<build_name>.yaml

 checkout the yaml file to understand what is going on the workflow.